Skip to content

 Frequently asked questions

-- Quite possibly, yes.
-Zero-rated supplies are taxable supplies, so their value counts toward the mandatory VAT registration threshold — a business making only zero-rated supplies can still be required to register even though it charges customers nothing.
-There is a provision to apply for an exemption from registration where all or almost all of your supplies are zero-rated, which spares you the filing burden, but it is an application you make to the FTA, not an automatic status.
+Quite possibly, yes.
+Zero-rated supplies are taxable supplies, so their value counts toward the mandatory VAT registration threshold of AED 375,000 — a business making only zero-rated supplies can still be required to register even though it charges customers nothing.
+Article 15(1) of Federal Decree-Law No. 8 of 2017 lets the FTA except a person from registration on request where his supplies are only subject to the zero rate.
+Note the word 'only': the exception is narrower than the common paraphrase 'all or almost all', and it is an application with a decision attached, not an automatic status.
 Exempt supplies behave differently, as their value does not count toward the taxable turnover used to test the threshold.
-If your mix is uncertain, it is worth confirming the position before you assume you are outside the net.

 Filed under: zero-rated supplies, exempt supplies, VAT UAE, input VAT, VAT recovery, FTA, VAT return, SME accounting